gitools/gitools/doc/source/Tutorials_Tutorial25.rst

 Change the value to be displayed in the heatmap
 -------------------------------------------------

-- In properties/cells, select the value “Row only proportions” to show in colors the proportion of genes in the experiment of the column that are up-regulated in the experiment of the row.
+- Select the value “Row only proportions” to show in colors the proportion of genes in the experiment of the column that are up-regulated in the experiment of the row.